Analysis | The 737 MAX Debacle Won’t Be the End of Boeing

-The plane hasn’t flown in more than 18 months, and though European safety officials have finally completed testing that could help return it to service, American Airlines Group Inc. is already seeking to defer planned deliveries.(4)
+The plane hasn’t flown in more than 18 months.
+Though European safety officials have finally completed testing that could help return it to service and the U.S. National Transportation Safety Board signed off Thursday on proposed fixes that include pilot procedures, American Airlines Group Inc. is already seeking to defer planned deliveries.(4)

 For all that, the plane may actually be the bright spot in Boeing’s airliners business.
 More than a decade after first taking to the skies, the 787 Dreamliner is still struggling to make back the vast costs that went into its development.
 That challenge has been complicated by the impact of coronavirus, which has dealt a particularly hard blow to the long-haul, cross-border travel in which twin-aisle jets like the 787 specialize.